zammad/zammad-org/src/en/get-started/installation/prerequisites.md

 ## Client Requirements

 Because Zammad is a web application, only an up-to-date browser is needed.
-The following browsers are supported:
+The following browsers are supported in their latest stable version:

-- Firefox 78+
+- Firefox
-- Chrome (and chromium based ) 83+
+- Chrome (and Chromium-based)
-- Opera 69+
+- Opera
-- Safari 14.1+
+- Safari

+This does not mean that Zammad will not work with other browsers or older versions, just that we do not test against or provide support for them.

 The communication between client and server is based on web sockets.
 Some firewalls may filter these connections.
 This may lead to decreased browser performance.